shayanaimi/IMaSC/README.md

 * You can also click the grey return to undo an annotation.

+* To export annotations as a JSONL, run `prodigy db-out train_imasc > ./annotations.jsonl`.

 #### What to label

 Currently, IMaSC supports labeling of scientific instruments (i.e. `MLS` ) and the spacecraft (i.e. `Aura satellite` ) that carry them.